The Bankrate promise

 Factors that impact interest rates

-Different businesses can expect to see very different factor rates and interest rates on their loans.
-Lenders charge different rates depending on the risk of default they believe your business poses.
+Different businesses can expect to see different interest rates on their loans.
+Lenders charge various rates depending on the risk of default they believe your business poses.
 Factors include:

 - Credit score: Your personal and business credit scores will impact the cost of borrowing.
 The better your credit, the less you’ll pay.